thunderbird/webext-docs/compose.rst

       :name: [``overrideDefaultFcc``]
       :type: (boolean, optional)

       Indicates whether the default fcc setting (defined by the used identity) is being overridden for this message.
 Setting :value:`false` will clear the override.
 Setting :value:`true` will throw an *ExtensionError*, if :value:`overrideDefaultFccFolder` is not set as well.
+The permission :permission:`accountsRead` is required to use this property.

    .. api-member::
       :name: [``overrideDefaultFccFolder``]
       :type: (:ref:`folders.MailFolderId` or :ref:`folders.MailFolder` or `string`, optional)

        This value overrides the default fcc setting (defined by the used identity) for this message only.
 Either a :ref:`folders.MailFolder` specifying the folder for the copy of the sent message, or an empty string to not save a copy at all.
+The permission :permission:`accountsRead` is required to use this property.

    .. api-member::